sihyun-yu/Ogogada/ogogada-reports/DP6/ogogada.md

 7. After finish, press "Submit" button that check that you leveled up and what buttons are unlocked.
 Press "Got it!".
 8. After finishing it, the screen automatically goes to Rank screen.
 You can check your rank if your record is under 8th.
 (Task 3)
 9. Go to Home.
 Repeat step 2 to 8 until level 4.
 10. Go to History list screen and select level 4.
-Follow the guidance with read highlights.
+Follow the guidance with red highlights.
 (Task 2)
 11. You have done all the tasks and enjoy the game if you want to learn more!

 ### Implementation Notes